fmarquezg/fmarquezg.github.io/_posts/2017-09-30-CH14s_Heatmaps.md

 comments: true
 ---

-Comparisons are never fair or easy, however we tend to always compare things.
-In the world of soccer, we compare players and use metrics such as goals, assists, silverwear earned or even contract sizes as ways to quantify which player is 'better'.
+Comparisons are never fair, and are considered to be of bad taste.
+However, we still compare things all the time.
+In the world of soccer comparisons between Messi vs Ronaldo, or Messi vs Maradona happen daily among diverse platforms.
+In the discussions we compare players and use metrics such as goals, assists, silverwear earned or even contract sizes as ways to quantify which player is 'better'.
 Most of the times we compare players in the same filed position but as team tactics evolve, it becomes hard to find two players developing the same role.
+For example, a 9 may act as a 'poacher', a fake-nine or a combination of other positions.

 <br>

 In this post I'm proposing a method to identify which players can be compared to each other based on their field positioning.
 To keep this simple I will compare only players' heatmaps.
 The control in here will be the greatest striker to bless this Earth....
 Javier "Chicharito" Hernandez (aka Chichadios).
-In other words, I will discover which players move around the same areas as Hernandez and thus, which player stats can be 'fairly' compared.
+In other words, I will discover which players move around the same areas as Hernandez and thus, which player stats can be 'fairly' compared to those of Herandez.

 <br>

-I will compare his club heatmaps during the 2016-2017 season with the heatmaps produced by other top players to see which players can be 'fairly' compared to Hernandez.
+I will compare players' club heatmaps during the 2016-2017 season to see which players can be 'fairly' compared to Hernandez.
+I will then build a Convouted Neural Network (CNN) to process the images and learn to read a heatmap and predict which player it belongs to.

 <br>

 ### The Analysis

-I first collected heatmaps from players from www.whoscored.com.
+I first collected heatmaps from players from [WhoScored.com](www.whoscored.com).
 This was a painful task as data is expensive and sites usually create a myriad of roadblocks to prevent people from scraping their site.
-That being said, I was able to collect about 40 heatmaps per player.
-This will affect the accuracy of the analysis.

 <br>

 Players included in this analysis are:

-* Madzukic
+* Mario Madzukic
-* Arturo Vidal
-* Lewandoski
+* Robert Lewandoski
 * Edinson Cavani
 * Zlatan Ibrahimovich
 * Romelu Lukaku